AnshSSonkhia/kube-bench/docs/README.md

 These subgroups have `id`, `text` fields which serve the same purposes described in the previous paragraphs.
-The most important part of the subgroup is the `checks` field which is the collection of actual `check`s that form the subgroup.
+The most important part of the subgroup is the `checks` field which is the collection of actual `checks` that form the subgroup.

 This is an example of a subgroup and checks in the subgroup.